 - I also argue that coyotes den year-around.
 They don't wait till spring to "build a den".
 They use the same den year after year if they live that long.

 The deer in the photo to the left was killed by coyotes early the morning of August 21st, 2017 just across our fence line.
 We jumped a coyote eating on it about 8am while we were checking our fence lines.
 That afternoon, we dragged the deer carcass to our baiting area 90 yards from our back door.
-We killed five coyotes, three females and two males, within four days.
-They came to dine a little to close to our night vision gun sights.
+We killed five-coyotes, three-females and two-males, within four-days.
+They came to dine a little to close to our gun sights.

 What we've learned by watching coyotes day and night

 Coyotes are wary and smart.
-There is commonly a dominant, experienced male that stands back and lets the younger suckers go in first.
+There is commonly a dominant, experienced male that stands back and lets the younger ignorant ones go in first.
 This will be the most difficult coyote to kill, but the one most important to kill.
-He will lead the others in an attack on larger animals such as cattle and deer.
-The most important weakness that coyotes possess is their hunger.
+He will lead the others and teach them the methods for an attack on larger animals such as cattle and deer.
+The most important weakness that coyotes possess is their hunger which is the only thing that will drive them to hunt during the day.
 You won't see a fat coyote because they have to work very hard to keep a full stomach.
 They begin hunting just before sunset, and continue all night long until just after sunrise.
 If they have a fresh, large kill, they will eat on it until late in the morning.
 The following night, they will return to that same kill and eat some more as they make their rounds looking for fresher meat.
 They will do this religiously until there is nothing left to eat.

 Coyotes will eat stuff other than meat, but that is only out of necessity to prevent starvation.
 Coyotes like fresh meat, and will continue to kill if convenient, even though they have other meat on the ground.
 Coyotes will indeed eat other coyotes.
 We have witnessed this first hand, and you can even hunt over a coyote carcass as they will surely come for that fresh meat also.
 The best way to hunt coyotes is by baiting, even though they are wary and smart, their stomach rules.
 Even when you shoot one or two one night on the bait, the others will return the next night, or even later the same night.